Malcolm Shaw (footballer)

-Malcolm Isaiah Shaw (born 27 July 1995) is a professional football player who plays as a forward most recently for League of Ireland Premier Division club Galway United.
+Malcolm Isaiah Shaw (born 27 July 1995) is a professional football player who plays as a forward for St. Catharines Roma Wolves in the Ontario Premier League.
 Born in Canada, he plays for the Trinidad and Tobago national team.

 Early life

 Shaw played youth soccer with Pickering FC and Power Soccer Academy.
 During his college off-seasons, he trained with League1 Ontario club Master's FA.

 College career

 In 2013, he began attending Roberts Wesleyan College, where he played for the men's soccer team.
 On September 9, 2014, he scored his first collegiate goal against the Pitt–Johnstown Mountain Cats.

 In 2015, he was named to the NCCAA All-Midwest Region Second Team.
 On September 4, 2016, he scored a brace against the Chestnut Hill Griffins.
 In 2015, Shaw was named to the NCCAA All-Midwest Region Second Team and the ECC All-Conference Second Team.

 On October 26, 2016, he scored a hat trick in a 5–2 victory over the Pitt–Johnstown Mountain Cats.
 In 2016, he was named to the National Soccer Coaches Association of America All-East Region All-American Third Team and the ECC All-Conference Second Team.

 He led the team in scoring in both his junior and senior seasons in 2015 and 2016.
 Over his time with the Redhawks, he scored 27 goals in 73 appearances in four seasons.

 While at Roberts Wesleyan, Shaw also represented the school in track & field in the javelin competition.
 He finished in 15th place at the 2016 NCAA Division II Track and Field Championships.